Police and the Criminal Justice Process

 - Provide you with an interpreter if you need one, and should never ask your children or other family members to interpret.

 If there are reasonable grounds to justify an arrest, the police should do this without asking your “permission” or insisting on a statement from you first – though they will need to take one later.

 They do not need a warrant to arrest someone who they suspect is about to commit an arrestable offence, nor do they need to witness an assault.
 The abuser can then be held for up to 24 hours before they need to charge him.

 What happens next?

-If the police arrest your abuser, it can act as a deterrent against re-offending, at least for a short time.
-It can also demonstrate to your partner that the police take domestic abuse seriously, and that this behaviour is not acceptable.
+If the police arrest your abuser, it can act as a deterrent against re-offending.
+It can demonstrate to your partner that the police take domestic abuse seriously, and that the behaviour is not acceptable.

-If the police arrest and charge the abuser, they will then make a decision whether to keep that person in custody or to release them on bail.
+If the police arrest and and the abuser is charged, they will then make a decision whether to keep that person in custody or to release them on bail.

 If they release them on bail, they will attach conditions to this, aimed at protecting you, your children and any witnesses from further intimidation and violence.